burning489/tmd/README.md

   - all zero: index-0, any direction is ascent direction and eigenvalues are positive
   - single circle in one phase: index-4, with smallest positive eigenvalue 0.026, which is likely to be zero, energy decreases along the corresponding (4+1) eigenvectors, the 0.026 eigenpair might require discussion
   - double circles in one phase: index-8, requires more discussion, cannot see information from v
-- [ ] rerun the upward search from all zero with corrected switch sentence
+- [x] rerun the upward search from all zero with corrected switch sentence
-- [ ] with computed exact index of the results, try downward search
+- [x] with computed exact index of the results, try downward search
 - [ ] if the above not working, remove the elastic part and retry
 - [ ] consider multi v update in each iteration
+- [ ] introuduce BB schemes again

 ## Bugs